Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation: Methodology

 \section{Methodology}

-Overall, we segment objects of both motion and appearance saliency within video frames by employing a three-stage pipeline, as shown in Fig.~\ref{fig:Figure4}.
+Overall, we segment the objects of motion and appearance saliency within video frames by using a three-stage pipeline, as shown in Fig.~\ref{fig:Figure4}.
 In the first stage, a network capable of achieving simultaneously depth estimation and static salient object segmentation (SOS) is built, which only feeds on static images.
 In the second stage, a network able to fuse features from different sources (RGB image, depth, static saliency, and optical flow) is engineered to achieve moving object segmentation (MOS), with an interoceptive spatial attention module (ISAM), a motion-enhanced module (MEM) and a feature purification module (FPM) at its core.
 In the third stage, an adaptive predictor fusion (APF) network is applied to fuse SOS and MOS outputs according to their respective confidence scores.
-The following content will detail the specifics of the three stages in order and show how these specified networks are coordinated.
+We will detail the three stages and show how they are coordinated.